 Slide # Slide Theme Script 7 Environmental Study Process The environmental study and Environmental Report will be completed according to the Ontario Energy Board's Environmental Guidelines.
 The study will: Undertake engagement to understand the views of interested and potentially affected parties.
 Consult with Indigenous communities and key stakeholders to understand interests and potential impacts.
 Be conducted during the earliest phase of the Project.
 Identify potential impacts of the Project.
 Develop environmental mitigation and protective measures to avoid or reduce potential impacts; and, Develop an appropriate environmental inspection, monitoring, and follow-up program.
-8 OEB Review and Approval Process It is anticipated that the Environmental Report for the study will be completed in May 2023, after which Enbridge may file a Leave-to-Construct application.
+8 OEB Review and Approval Process It is anticipated that the Environmental Report for the study will be completed in February 2024, after which Enbridge Gas may file a Leave-to-Construct application.
 The application to the Ontario Energy Board will include the following information on the Project: • The need for the Project • Environmental Report and mitigation measures • Project costs and economics • Pipeline design and construction • Land requirements • Consultation with Indigenous Communities The Ontario Energy Board will then hold a public hearing to review the Project.
 If the Ontario Energy Board determines that the Project is in the public interest, it will approve the construction of the Project.
 Additional information about the Ontario Energy Board process can be found on their website.

 Slide # Slide Theme Script 9 Consultation and Engagement Consultation and engagement are key components of the Environmental Report being completed as part of the Leave to Construct Application.
 It helps to identify and address Indigenous community and stakeholder concerns in the early stages of a project.
-Enbridge submits a Project Description to the Ministry of Energy, which then uses this Project Description to determine potential impacts on aboriginal and treaty rights and identify indigenous communities that Enbridge must consult with during the entirety of the Project.
-Input from this Virtual Open House will be used to help finalize the pipeline route and to create mitigation plans to be implemented in the final design and construction.
+Enbridge Gas submits a Project Description to the Ministry of Energy, which then uses this Project Description to determine potential impacts on aboriginal and treaty rights and identify indigenous communities that Enbridge Gas must consult with during the entirety of the Project.
+Input from this Virtual Information Session will be used to help select the pipeline route and to create mitigation plans to be implemented in the final design and construction.
 Once the Leave-to-Construct application is submitted to the Ontario Energy Board, any party with an interest in the Project can participate in their review process.
 10 Route Selection Process Pipeline routing constraints include natural environmental features, topography, and socio-economic features and landscapes.
-Opportunities to reduce potential impacts include the ability to follow existing linear infrastructure such as road right-of-ways.
-The proposed Preliminary Preferred and Alternative Route follow existing linear infrastructure such as existing municipal road right-of-ways and avoid, to the extent possible, existing environmental and socio-economic features.
-An interactive map that shows the proposed Preliminary Preferred Route and the alternative route can be accessed at: www.solutions.ca/NeustadtEA 11 Environmental Study Process This slide shows the environmental study process that Enbridge follows as part of the Ontario Energy Board's Environmental Guidelines.
+Opportunities to reduce potential impacts include the ability to follow existing linear infrastructure such as road rights-of-way.
+The preliminary preferred route and alternate routes follow existing linear infrastructure such as existing municipal road rights-of-way and avoid, to the extent possible, existing environmental and socio-economic features.
+An interactive map that shows these routes can be accessed at: www.solutions.ca/MerrickvilleWolfordEA 11 Environmental Study Process This slide shows the environmental study process that Enbridge Gas follows as part of the Ontario Energy Board's Environmental Guidelines.
 As seen on the diagram, we are currently approaching the end of Phase 1.